 - Your project will be a new project, a development or a significant new element – not just ‘more of the same’ or a continuation of long-standing activities.

 - Your project will be completed within one year (by 31 March 2021)

 - Your project will fit within the Theme for 2019-2020

 - You will attend the Voting Event on 1 February 2020 to tell voters about your project.

 - If needed, you must show evidence that you have appropriate permission, insurance, Disclosure Scotland checks etc.

 - If your project costs more than the amount you are applying for, you need to show proof that you have the rest of the money and can complete the project.

-Projects that won’t be funded / application will be rejected that include:
+Projects that won’t be funded.
+Applications will be rejected that include:

 - Political, lobbying or religious activity – though applications can be accepted from faith or political groups for doing local community work.

 - Routine property maintenance or ongoing running costs.

 - Servicing of debt or monies already spent.